Record Store Day: Impact and criticism

 British band Half Man Half Biscuit wrote the song "Record Store Day" mocking the event.

+Record Store Day's success inspired the creation of Video Store Day for independent video stores in 2010.

 Universal Music's sales manager, Marc Fayd'Herbe, has described Record Store Day as "the single best thing that has ever happened" for independent record shops.
 The 2013 event was credited with the highest U.S. vinyl sales, and the 2014 edition resulted in independent retailers recording the highest percentage of physical album sales, since the SoundScan system was introduced in 1991.
 In their 2015 Libera awards, the American Association of Independent Music awarded Record Store Day its "Marketplace Ally" award.
 Record Store Day 2016 produced the biggest week of sales for the vinyl LP format since the introduction of SoundScan.

 In the UK, the event has been criticised for catering to record collectors, rather than casual music fans, and delaying the release of non-affiliated records by monopolising the capacity of record pressing plants.
 Major labels have been accused of hijacking the event, and the policy of shops being obliged to buy on a no-return basis has been criticised, along with many of the limited releases being re-sold online within hours at inflated prices.

 Some shops during the COVID-19 pandemic pushed for a reformat of the event, even suggesting that the initiative risked damaging their businesses due to supply-chain issues.

 The British band Half Man Half Biscuit made a song entitled "Record Store Day", released on their album All Asimov and No Fresh Air on 13 June 2025.
 The song mocks the event, targeting overpriced re-releases of unpopular recordings.